marcodpt/paw/README.md

  - separate outputs
  - remove whitespace for pre tag
  - external links simbol and remove data-paw-path
- - copy features to home article and allow to edit it
+ - copy README features to home article and allow to edit it
  - better array ctrl support (minimize, up, down, remove, add)
  - deep router param is an array (?, +, \*) support at the end of var
  - allow icon, title and description in navbar and sidebar